UnitedCTF/UnitedCTF2024/challenges/reverse/pomme-damour/solution/README.md

 r5.call(r6, r7);
 ```

-Which can be simplified to the following javascript code:
+The compiled code can be simplified to the following javascript code:

 ```javascript
 if (process.argv.length !== 3) {